smdp2000/ReCOVER/README.md

 Place a single metadata file named 'metadata.txt' into the public folder.

+Replace the value assigned to 'metadataRoute' at the top of src/pages/forecast.js to the following: '[your github pages url]/metadata.txt'

-Then, run the development server:
+To run the development server:

 ```bash
 npm run dev